Volkopat/Mini-Evolve/README.md

         - Specify the `llm.model_name` you wish to use (e.g., "mistral", "llama3" for Ollama; "google/gemini-2.5-pro-preview" for OpenRouter).
     - **Problem Selection**:
         - Set `current_problem_directory` to point to the desired problem in the `problems/` directory (e.g., `problems/matrix_multiplication_direct`).
-    - Review other settings like database path, logging preferences, evolutionary parameters, and new features:
+    - Review other settings like database paths, logging preferences, evolutionary parameters, and new features:
+        - `database.path`: Path for the main program database.
+        - `database.prompt_database.path`: Path for the prompt database.
+        - `database.evaluator_database.path`: Path for the evaluator database.
+        - `map_elites.enable`: Enable/disable MAP-Elites.
+        - `map_elites.grid_resolution`: Define the resolution of the MAP-Elites grid.
         - `llm.enable_self_correction` (boolean)
         - `llm.max_correction_attempts` (integer)
         - `llm.enable_hierarchical_generation` (boolean)